tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/tdcpg_instances.html.markdown

 page_title: "TencentCloud: tencentcloud_tdcpg_instances"
 sidebar_current: "docs-tencentcloud-datasource-tdcpg_instances"
 description: |-
-  Use this data source to query detailed information of tdcpg instances
+  Use this data source to query detailed information of tdcpg instances.
 ---

 # tencentcloud_tdcpg_instances

 Use this data source to query detailed information of tdcpg instances.

 ~> **NOTE:** This data source is still in internal testing.
 To experience its functions, you need to apply for a whitelist from Tencent Cloud.

 ## Example Usage